invince/invince-worker/README.md

 - we provide redis mode (using [redisson](https://github.com/redisson/redisson)) to share the todo blocking queue
 - active **redis-workerpool** spring profile
 - NOTE: if you launch your app with replica, these replicas will connect together
-- if you want more advanced setup, you can setup for ex a front node to enqueue task, and other worker node to handle them
+- if you want more advanced setup, you can setup for ex a front node to enqueue task, and other working node to handle them
-   * NOTE: it can be achieved even if the front and worker are the same app, for front node, just set the nbWorker to 0, and for worker node disable the **lazyCreation**
+   * NOTE: it can be achieved even if the front and worker are the same app, for front node, just set the nbWorker to 0, and for working node disable the **lazyCreation**
 - Sync and Sync with result, cancel function are also implemented
-- no load balancing implemented, the task will be taken to the nearest (to the one have min ping time to redis ) worker node.
+- no load balancing implemented, the task will be taken to the nearest (to the one have min ping time to redis ) working node.
 But load balancing is possible:
    * we use redisson free version we don't have that function, if you use pro version you will have [BlockingFairQueue](https://github.com/redisson/redisson/wiki/7.-distributed-collections#713-blocking-fair-queue)
-   * you can launch multiple worker node with only one worker for each, then the worker node can take only one task :), that will you load balance the tasks
+   * you can launch multiple working node with only one worker for each, then the working node can take only one task :), that will you load balance the tasks
 - no monitoring mode for all connected node :(

 ### To develop your own mode